avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 git clone https://github.com/user_name/repo_name.git
 ```

-This step basically downloads the most recently updated files from the repo onto my computer.
-This step is important because the dataset will be continuously updated in the next month or two and I will want to easily update my folder without re-downloading the entire dataset every time.
+This step basically downloads the most recently updated files from the repo onto the computer.
+This step is important because the dataset will continuously update in the next month or two.
+Cloning the git folder will allow me to easily update my files without re-downloading the entire dataset every time.

 Ok.
 I have the data on my desktop!
 Yay!
 Well sort of….

 As I mentioned earlier, the dataset contains a list of Tweet IDs.
 In order to search the tweet API associated with the Tweet ID, I need to rehydrate the Tweet IDs with [Twarc](https://github.com/DocNow/twarc){:target="_blank"} or another installation package of your choosing.
 The reason for rehydrated tweets is because of Twitter API’s [Terms of Service agreement](https://developer.twitter.com/en/developer-terms/agreement-and-policy){:target="_blank"}.
 The agreement states that developers cannot make large amounts of raw Twitter data available onto the Web.
 This is to ensure user privacy on Twitter.
-For example, if a user decides to delete their tweet, then the developer will not be able to retrieve that deleted tweet.
-As well, part of the developer agreement is that private information found in tweet data such as a username or user ID associated to sexual orientation, religion, health, or alleged crime is not permitted to make public on the web.
-Ok, well that seems fair enough.
+For example, if a user decides to delete their tweet, then the developer will not be able to retrieve that tweet.
+As well, private information found in tweet data such as a username or user ID associated to sexual orientation, religion, health, or alleged crime is not permitted to make available to the public on the web.
+Well, that seems fair enough.

 #### Step 2: Install packages